pdf-association/pdf-cos-syntax/README.md

 - &#8679; &#8984; `\` = jump to matching bracket

-## Commenting / uncommenting lines
+## Commenting & uncommenting lines

 Commenting and uncommenting one or more lines in a PDF enables features and capabilities to be switched on or off easily.
 Note that PDF only has line comments (`%`).
-Highlight one or more lines in a PDF and toggle comments.
+Highlight one or more lines in a PDF and use the "Toggle Line Comment" command.

 ### Windows shortcut
 - `CTRL` + `/` = toggle line comment
 ### Mac shortcut
 - &#8984; `/` = toggle line comment

+## Basic PDF file structure validation

+VScode can perform basic validation on _conventional_ PDF files (i.e. those **not** using cross-reference table streams).
+Validation issues are output to the "Problems" window (`CTRL` + `SHIFT` + `M` or &#8679; &#8984; `M`).

+Validation checks include:

+- checking validity of the PDF header including PDF version number (1st line) `%PDF-x.y`
+- checking validity of the PDF binary comment marker (2nd line)
+- checking that the PDF contains the necessary keywords to be a conventional PDF file (i.e. `xref`, `trailer` and `startxref` keywords are all present).
+    - _Note that this may falsely validate a hybrid-reference PDF that should not be used with VSCode!_
+- checking that the last non-blank line of the PDF starts with `%%EOF`

 ## [Snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets)